Borsdata-Sweden/ExcelPlugin/README.md

 We are happy for all feedback on how to improve the API and ExcelPlugin.

+## V5 Breaking Changes
+- Adding more rows into Report and Summary Data may break your existing Spreadsheet.
+- Report and Summary has one new datarow at top (Revenue, Total intäkter) and ReportDate at bottom.

 ## Supported Excel versions
 Only windows versions.
 Sorry - ExcelPlugin on Mac is not working.